 CFU – Colony Forming Units – is a term from the Microbiology.
 CFU gives an indicaton for the amount of living microorganism in a liquid.
 This number, determined by counting the individual colonies, describes the number of cells of organism in the water, which are able to multiply.
 The orgnaism are bacteria or fungi living and multiply in water.
 The colony forming units are important in the microbiology, to see for instance the development of a cell culture.
 But also to find out how much microorganism are in water.

 For the measurement of the CFU it is necessary to consider a period of time.
 A single bacterium can quickly become a whole colony.
-The measured value at one time, is not enough.
-It is always measured over a period of time.
-This is done in order to see how quickly bacteria develop and what danger this water poses when drunk.
+This is done to see how quickly bacteria develop and what danger this water poses when drunk.
 To ensure comparability of different analysis, these CFU results are always referred to colony forming units per 100 ml.

 CFU and drinking water safety history